About South Boston Power Plant

 The project site is located at the corner of First and Summer Streets in South Boston, steps to East Broadway and near Boston's Innovation and Design Building.
 Downtown Boston and the Seaport District are a short drive or bus ride away.
 Construction of the proposed development would occur over the next 10 to 15 years.
 The development’s first phase, which would include demolition of existing buildings, preservation of turbine halls and construction of new housing along East First Street.
 The industrial power plant site would be fully decommissioned and cleaned.

-The development program would construct the following eight new buildings, and rehabilitate the three turbine halls as such:
+The development program would construct eight new buildings and rehabilitate the three turbine halls.